paulgalow/racoder/README.md

 ## How to deploy

 Pre-built Docker images for different architectures are available on [Docker Hub](https://hub.docker.com/r/paulgalow/racoder/) and the [GitHub Container Registry](https://github.com/paulgalow/racoder/pkgs/container/racoder/versions?filters%5Bversion_type%5D=tagged).
 Deploy using Docker Compose on a small home server like a Raspberry Pi or host it (for free) on fly.io.

+**Security Note**: Examples use `--read-only` and `--cap-drop ALL` to run the container with minimal privileges.
+These are recommended for production deployments.

 ### Using Docker Run